 Social landlords subject to the public sector equality act duty can take some comfort in the fact that the Court of Appeal has dismissed a second appeal against a possession order notwithstanding a breach of the PSED.

 Social landlords should, however, fully comply with the PSED when they take possession proceedings concerning those with disabilities and other relevant protected characteristics in an attempt to avoid this type of challenge.
 This is of utmost importance given the Court made it clear that the appropriate relief in these sorts of cases will turn on the facts.

 On 23 January 2019, Clare Cullen considered the decision of the High Court in EWHC 24 (QB) here.

-Here, Sarah Salmon and Clare Cullen look at the second appeal in the case: Forward v Aldwyck Housing Group Limited EWCA Civ 1334.
+Here, Clare Cullen looks at the second appeal in the case: Forward v Aldwyck Housing Group Limited EWCA Civ 1334.

 Public Sector Equality Act duty (‘PSED’)

 The PSED under section 149, Equality Act 2010 requires a public authority, when exercising its functions, to have due regard to various matters including the need to eliminate discrimination and to advance equality of opportunity.
 In complying with the duty, a public authority may treat some persons more favourably than others.
 In possession proceedings, this requires a public authority to take steps to have such regard to a tenant or other occupiers’ disability as appropriate in the circumstances.
 If there is a breach of the PSED, the court should consider whether the possession claim should be dismissed.
 The court should approach the issue in the same way it would when considering relief in the context of judicial review: Barnsley MBC v Norton EWCA Civ 834; HLR 46.